hasindu2008/f5p/README.md

   Note that this scripts should exit with a non zero status if any thing went wrong.
 After modifying the script, copy it to the *worker nodes* to the location `/nanopore/bin/fast5_pipeline.sh`

 2. On the *head node* create a file containing the list of tar files (each tar file contains a fast5 batch), one tar file per line.
 An example is in [data/file_list.cfg](https://github.com/hasindu2008/f5_pipeline/blob/master/data/file_list.cfg).
-You may use

 3. Launch the *f5pl* with the IP list and the tar file list you previously created as the arguments.